Analysis

 4) Pedro Pablo Fernández

 Pedro Pablo Fernández represents the layer of digital communication and political education within the Venezuelan liberal ecosystem.
-IFEDEC identifies him as a general director, and his public profiles show him active on social networks and video platforms.
+IFEDEC identifies him as general director, and his public profiles show him active on social networks and video platforms.

 His public discourse defends free markets, questions statism and works economic ideas into more accessible formats for broader audiences.
+That makes him relevant as a communicator, not just as an occasional commentator.

 5) Daniel Di Martino